What is a subpoena?

 - give the person they are serving one of the copies of the affidavit of service your friend has filled in saying that they have served the subpoena; and

-- give the person they is serving the witness fee.
+- give the person they are serving the witness fee.

 - Bring the second copy of the subpoena and the original affidavit of service with you when you go to court.
 You may need to show that the witness was properly subpoenaed.